-The Wild Eternal, a Steam Greenlight game from the developers at Ilsanjo set to release April 13th, is a first person exploration game with heavy stylization.
+The Wild Eternal, a Steam Greenlight game from the developers at Ilsanjo set to release April 13th, is a first-person exploration game with heavy stylization.
 As you explore the foggy caverns of the mountains and valleys that make up this game’s world, you will be able to collect not only trinkets and snippets of speech across the game’s world but also “powerful abilities” by locating shrines.
-However, The Wild Eternal’s main focus seems to be immersing the player in a calm, muted environment to allow time to ponder the philosophical musings that will be presented to you.
+However, The Wild Eternal’s main focus seems to be immersing the player in a calm, muted environment that allows time to ponder the philosophical musings that will be presented to you.
 And these will be plentiful.

 The Wild Eternal Environmental Teaser